Sim4n6/plasoWiki/Style-guide.md

 #### Naming

+* Use full English words everywhere.
+For example, use Event not Evt and Description not Des.
 * Acronyms and initialisms should be preserved, eg HTMLParser, and not HtmlParser.
-* Method and function names follow the following logic (overwriting the Google Python Style Guide):
+* Method and function names follow the following logic (overriding the Google Python Style Guide):

 Type | Public | Internal